GUI

 Note

-You can only start training with one of the built-in Cellpose models or from scratch.
-When you start training from a built-in model or from scratch each time, then you are training the network on all the previously labelled images in the folder and weighting them equally in your training set.
+You can only start training with the built-in cpsam model.
+When you start training from a built-in model, then you are training the network on all the previously labelled images in the folder and weighting them equally in your training set.

 If you restart from a previous retraining, you are biasing the network towards the earlier images it has already been trained on.
 Conversely, if you have created a custom model with different images, and you retrain that model, then you are downweighting the images that you have already trained on and excluded from your new training set.
 Therefore, we recommend having all images that you want to be trained for the same model in the same folder so they are all used.